-A Transforaminal Lumbar Interbody Fusion (TLIF) is an effective procedure for replacing a damaged disc and restoring structural integrity to the vertebrae of the lumbar spine.
-During a TLIF, your surgeon will make a series of small incisions to gain access the spine through a posterior approach.
-However, the damaged disc itself is usually accessed from a lateral point of entry on the spine.
-This lateral approach allows for muscles and ligaments to be gently pushed away from their protective location on the vertebrae.
-This minimally invasive technique replaces traditional methods of cutting through the muscles—an intervention which compounded the amount of blood loss, pain, and time required for postoperative healing.
+A Transforaminal Lumbar Interbody Fusion (TLIF) is an effective procedure for replacing a damaged disc.
+Spine surgeons use this procedure to restore structural integrity to the vertebrae of the lumbar spine.
+During a TLIF, your surgeon will make a series of incisions to access the spine through a posterior approach.
+However, your surgeon will usually access the damaged disc from a lateral point of entry on the spine.
+This lateral approach allows your surgeon to push away muscles and ligaments from their protective location on the vertebrae.
+Correspondingly, this minimally invasive technique replaces traditional methods of cutting through the muscles.
+In doing so, blood loss, pain, and healing times are greatly reduced.

 With a broader foraminal opening, your surgeon will then remove a damaged intervertebral disc.
-Using a spacer to maintain the height between adjacent vertebrae, a bone graft will be implanted into the empty space where the former disc was located.
+Using a spacer to maintain the height between adjacent vertebrae, your surgeon will implant a bone graft into the empty space where the former disc was located.
 This bone graft is derived from the patient’s pelvic bone, a donor bone supply, or synthetic materials that mimic the structural efficiency of bony tissue.

 Once the implant is successfully installed, the surgeon will follow up by inserting fusion hardware.
 Using a combination of screws, plates, and rods, these mechanical devices reinforce the maturing bone graft during the healing process.